bcgov/citz-imb-build-with-us-1/imb-campus/backend/README.md

 - [REST API] through the use of [Express] Framework.
 - Using [node-postgres] to interface the connection between the Backend and Postgres Database.
 - Using [nodemon] in local development to hot-reload (refresh the Backend when changes are made to the code).
-- Start the backend containers using `docker compose up matchmaking-database matchmaking-backend`.
+- Start the backend containers using `docker compose up imbc-database imbc-backend`.

 ## Directory Structure